Fairlay/FairlayPrivateAPI/README.md

 Default values
 {"UserID":[userid],"MarketID":61659266392,"Runner":5,"Enabled":true,"InitShareLimit":300.0,"B":1000.0,"CancelAll":"2016-06-05T13:34:56", "ShareStop":9999.0,"InitProb":[0.2,0.2,0.2,0.2,0.2],"DiminishBack":[0.00,0.00,0.00,0.0,0.00],"DiminishLay":[0.01,0.01,0.01,0.01,0.01],"coolOffSeconds":1.0,"coolOffFactor":2.0}

-UserID: must match your userid
+*UserID*: must match your userid

-MarketID:  must be provided
+*MarketID*:  must be provided

-Runner:  # of Runners / must match the # of runners of the market
+*Runner*:  # of Runners / must match the # of runners of the market

-Enabled: must be set to true
+*Enabled*: must be set to true, disable a MM bye setting this to false.

-InitShareLimit (must be > 1):    Shares that are offered in one order.
-Stake + Winnings from each order are 350mBTC B (must be > 10):    ~ is proportional to the maxium possible loss of the market maker if it starts at 50/50 CancelAll (must be set to a future date):   Date where the market maker stops.
-Set to year 2100 if the mm should run forever ShareStop (must be > 1):   amount of exposure in shares before the market maker stops.
+*InitShareLimit* (must be > 1):    Shares that are offered in one order.
+Stake + Winnings from each order are 350mBTC

+*B* (must be > 10):    ~ is proportional to the maxium possible loss of the market maker if it starts at 50/50

+*CancelAll* (must be set to a future date):   Date where the market maker stops.
+Set to year 2100 if the mm should run forever

+*ShareStop* (must be > 1):   amount of exposure in shares before the market maker stops.
 Should be set higher than  B in regular cases.

-InitProb:   the initial probability estimation for all runners DiminishBack (must be non-negative):   In general the LMSR market maker runs on 0% margin, i.e. it doesn't make any profit.
+*InitProb*:   the initial probability estimation for all runners

+*DiminishBack* (must be non-negative):   In general the LMSR market maker runs on 0% margin, i.e. it doesn't make any profit.
 If more margin should be added, you can worsen the odds for each bid orders for every runner.
 0.01 worsens bid odds from  80% to 81%  (or 1.25 to 1.2345)  for example.

-DiminishLay:   same for all ask orders.
+*DiminishLay*:   same for all ask orders.

 cool off adds temporary additional margin to markets with increased activity and should be applied to markets that can have exogenous shocks or where real probabilities can deviate from the initial probability distribution.

-coolOffFactor (must be >=1):    if set to 4.0 the odds will worsen 4.0 times more than expected from the usual lmsr market maker.
+*coolOffFactor* (must be >=1):    if set to 4.0 the odds will worsen 4.0 times more than expected from the usual lmsr market maker.

-coolOffSeconds (must be >=1):    The time after which the coolOff period will be over.
+*coolOffSeconds* (must be >=1):    The time after which the coolOff period will be over.
 If set to 36000 the additional market margin will reduce step by step over an period of 10 hours.

 If no cool off is required, set coolOffSeconds to 1.

-Disable a MM by setting Enabled = false and other variables to a valid value.
+There is only one market maker per market.
+Setting one, overwrites the old one.

 ## GETLMSRMARKETMAKER

 retrieves all current LMSR Marketmaker

-reqID: 70
+> reqID: 70

-reqData: -1
+> reqData: -1

 response: json encoded marketID/LMSR Dictionary